ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

 Sign out failed for some reason.

-getToken(success, failure)
+getToken()
 --
-Get an access token. `success` will be invoked with the returned token if it was found.
+Get an access token, returning a Promise.

 What platform configuration is carried out?
 ==